 A. Reading Assignments:

-- 1. Textbook Reading: Read your assigned textbook(s). - 2.
+- 1. Reading: Read the assigned material for Faith, Freedom & Public Schools. - 2.
 Supplemental Reading: Read all supplemental materials (i.e., handouts, journal articles, websites, etc.) that may be assigned by the instructor during the course.

 B. Activity Assignments: